Frequently Asked Questions

 What is Hypnotherapy?

-Hypnotherapy is an application of various self-help methods while a person is in the natural state of extraordinary relaxation that helps regulate the nervous system and moves you toward greater health and well-being.
+Another way to define hypnotherapy is that it is an application of various self-help methods while a person is in the natural state of extraordinary relaxation that helps regulate the nervous system and moves you toward greater health and well-being.

 Through hypnosis the critical and analytical conscious mind (your inner critic) is relaxed and soften to access the subconscious which is saturate with new, empowering instructions.
 Old limiting beliefs are replaced with positive information.
 This leads to removing blocks, which then creates new healthy behaviors that help you reach your goals.

 The therapist’s role is to teach you how to access the trance state on your own.
 Once you’ve learned how to do this, you can start using self-hypnosis on a regular basis to maximize your healing potential.